vibhavg1/uai-competition-dev/_pages/root/file-formats/file-formats.md

 ---

 ## Competition File Formats
-We outline file the UAI Format that has four parts:
+The UAI Format consists of four potential parts (each associated with a file):
 * graphical model (.uai)
 * evidence (.evid)
 * query variables (.query)